EvaluationContext/evaluationcontext.github.io/_posts/2024-04-22-Syntax-Highlight-DAX.md

   alt: Example of Dax Syntax Highlighting with Rogue
 ---

 This blog is hosted on Github Pages.
 Github pages uses [Jekyll](https://jekyllrb.com/) to create static webpages from [Markdown](https://www.markdownguide.org/).
-I want to able to blog on Power BI context, and it would be nice to have Syntax Highlighting for DAX code, but this is not nativly supported.
+I want to able to blog on Power BI context, and it would be nice to have Syntax Highlighting for DAX code, but this is not natively supported.
 This article describes the development and implementation to make this possible.

 ## Syntax Highlighting
 In markdown, Fenced Code Blocks are created by placing triple backticks ```  before and after a code snippets, causing text to render inside a box.